-I am coordinating the Center for Conflict Studies of the Philipps-Universität Marburg and lecturer in Cultural and Social Anthropology.
+I am coordinator at the Center for Conflict Studies of the Philipps-Universität Marburg and lecturer in Cultural and Social Anthropology.
 Until 2011 I was researcher and leader of the project „The Revitalisation of Traditional Law in the Republic of Georgia“, funded by the Volkswagen-Foundation, and 2015-16 visiting professor (Vertretungsprofessor).
-I am organizing the series of student research projects Caucasus, Conflict, Culture 1-7 (2011-2018).
+I am organizing the series of student research projects Caucasus, Conflict, Culture 1-8 (2011-2019).
 I conducted fieldwork in Albania and Georgia.

 My regional research interests are in the Caucasus (especially Georgia), South-Eastern Europe (Albania) and the Mediterranean region.
 I work on legal anthropology, violence & conflict, anthropology of space, civil society, postsocialism, Eastern Christianity and communication.
 I thought in seminars also on theory of anthropology, methodology, material culture, ritual & performance or musical anthropology.